bluesoftdev/go-http-matchers/README.md

+# This Project is Deprecated, you should use [danapsimer/go-http-matchers](https://github.com/danapsimer/go-http-matchers) instead.

 # Go Http Matchers
 > This project defines a set of functions that return predicates and extractors for making decisions about http request.